2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Located in the northwest corner of South America, Colombia has a rich and complex geography that is shaped by three exuberant branches of the Andes mountain range system and lined by both the Atlantic and Pacific oceans.
 With more than 50 million citizens, Colombia has the second-largest population in South America and is Latin America’s oldest and most stable democracy.
 Colombia is a free market economy with major commercial and investment ties to countries around the world, including the United States.

-Colombia is a paradigmatic example of a middle-income economy, and although highly dependent on fossil fuels for national income, it is poised to transition towards a carbon-neutral and circular economy which could become a replicable example for other developing countries.
-Colombia's ecosystemic, economic, social, and cultural diversity offers an engaging setting for research projects that seek to find solutions to the largest global challenges of our times.
+Colombia is a paradigmatic example of a middle-income economy, and although still highly dependent on fossil fuels for national income, it is poised to transition towards a carbon-neutral and circular economy which could become a replicable example for other developing countries.
+Colombia's diversity –ecosystemic, economic, social, and cultural– offers an engaging setting for research projects that seek to find solutions to the largest global challenges of our times.

-An ideal location for biodiversity, sustainable development, and peace studies:
+A remarkable location for biodiversity, sustainable development, and peace studies

-Colombia has always been a preferred destination for students and scholars from around the world conducting research or being interested in biodiversity and sustainable development.
-As the second most biodiverse country in the world, Colombia offers numerous possibilities for academic visitors to engage and expand their knowledge.
-Colombia houses an unparalleled diversity of natural environments ranging from plains and deserts to high mountains, snowy peaks, Amazonian jungle, and Pacific and Caribbean coastlines, each with its own set of unique fauna and flora.
-Thus, Colombia provides the perfect context for adventurous researchers aiming to engage in research of distinct ecologies and who wish to establish networks with local communities.
+Colombia has always been a preferred destination for students and scholars worldwide conducting research or interested in biodiversity and sustainable development.
+As the second most biodiverse country in the world, Colombia opens numerous possibilities for academic visitors to expand their knowledge.
+Colombia houses an unparalleled diversity of natural environments ranging from plains and deserts to high mountains, snowy peaks, Amazonian jungle, and Pacific and Caribbean coastlines — each with its own set of unique fauna and flora.
+Thus, providing the perfect context for adventurous scholars aiming to engage in research on distinct ecologies and establish networks with local communities.

 While there have been major improvements in Colombia in terms of security, significant challenges remain for the successful implementation of the peace agreements and the reintegration of the members of the former insurgency.

-Another recent challenge in Colombia is the increasing inflow of migrants from Venezuela in the past years.
-As of February 2022, approximately 2.5 million Venezuelans had arrived in Colombia, according to Colombian official statistics.
+Another recent challenge in Colombia is the increasing inflow of migrants from Venezuela in past years.
+As of August 2023, approximately 2.8 million Venezuelans had arrived in Colombia, according to Colombian official statistics.
 Colombia has taken a leading role in adopting an open borders policy and implementing humanitarian practices in the provision of services such as education, healthcare, employment services, and humanitarian aid to Venezuelan migrants and repatriated Colombians.

 Educational System Overview